iNeil77/vllm-code-harness/README.md

 # torch==1.12.1 required.
 Download version with relevant GPU support etc., e.g.,
 pip install torch==1.12.1+cu116 --extra-index-url https://download.pytorch.org/whl/cu116

-# to suppress any tensorflow optimization warnings,
-# precede call to "accelerate launch" with "TF_CPP_MIN_LOG_LEVEL=3"

 # on some systems, tensorflow will attempt to allocate all GPU memory
 # to its process at import which will raise a CUDA out-of-memory error